devplayer0/fyp/report.md

   involving (as a recommendation!) direct modification of internal database structures
-- An overly complex grading process involving three or four components written in different programming languages (PHP frontend talking to a Python daemon which calls a C++ evaluator that makes use of shell scripts in order to perform testing)
+- An overly complex grading process involving three or four components written in different programming languages, sucg as a PHP frontend talking to a Python daemon which calls a C++ evaluator that makes use of shell scripts in order to perform testing

 ### Summary

 Overall, the state of the art in autograding generally only involves the previously mentioned functional or black box methods.
-Comparing work on The Online Judge to EmbedInsight, a much more recent publications, relatively little has changed in the actual grading methodology.
+Comparing work on The Online Judge to EmbedInsight, a much more recent publication, relatively little has changed in actual grading methodology.
 Some sort of basic "output comparison" is used to check a submission against the correct results, with relatively little regard for other aspects, such as performance.